-Preliminary plans for the Anaheim Canyon Station project were completed in early 2017.
-Environmental clearance was completed in June 2017.
+Preliminary plans and environmental clearance of the Anaheim Canyon Station projects were completed in early 2017.
 Final plans, specifications and estimates are expected to be completed in May 2019.
-Construction for the Anaheim Canyon Station improvements should begin late 2019.
+Construction for the Anaheim Canyon Station improvements should begin in fall 2019.

-Plans for the new Placentia Station platforms, station amenities, and parking structure are complete.
-Construction will begin pending negotiations with BNSF Railway.
+Plans for the new Placentia Station platforms, station amenities, and parking are 95 percent complete.
+The plans are being revised to include a parking structure and are anticipated to be complete and ready to bid in fall 2017.
+Construction is anticipated to begin in spring 2018.